College of Medicine, University of Lagos

-College of Medicine, University of Lagos (CMUL) also known as Medilag is the medical school affiliated with the University of Lagos.
+College of Medicine, University of Lagos (CMUL) also known as Medilag is the medical school affiliated with the University of Lagos in Nigeria.
 It is located in Idi-Araba, Lagos beside its sister institution, the Lagos University Teaching Hospital.
 The college has a total staff of 1,850 in 32 departments.

 History

 The college of medicine was established on 13 April 1962 by an act of the Federal Parliament within the University of Lagos to train professionals in medicine, dentistry and other health-allied fields.
 The first batch of 28 medical students were admitted into the college in October 1962 and they received their first lectures on October 3, 1962.

 Faculties

 The college has 3 faculties including: